 - You never have to log in to a separate website.
 You only need to be logged into your Gmail account.

-- The rest of the GMass experience happens inside your Gmail account, and so we figured Reports should “happen” inside your Gmail account too.
+- The rest of the GMass experience happens inside your Gmail account, and it’s nice that Reports should exist inside your Gmail account too.

 The top level Campaign Report